;

 Banco de Crédito del Perú

-Banco de Crédito del Perú is the largest bank and the largest supplier of integrated financial services in Perú with approximately US$39 billion in total assets and a market share of 30.4% in total loans and 33.5% in total deposits.
+Banco de Crédito del Perú (BCP) is the largest bank in Peru and a top provider of integrated financial services.
+With approximately US$39 billion in total assets, BCP holds a 30.4% market share in total loans and 33.5% in total deposits.
+The bank offers a wide range of retail, corporate, and investment banking services, including savings accounts, loans, credit cards, digital banking, and wealth management solutions, serving individuals, SMEs, and large corporations across Peru.

 BBVA